f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 You can also enter an [avaiationstack](https://aviationstack.com/product) API key, needed to download flight information (such as departure and arrival airports and times).

+A [CheckWX](https://www.checkwxapi.com/) API key can be entered in order to download airport weather (METARs) which can be displayed on the map.

 ![ADS-B Demodulator display settings](../../../doc/img/ADSBDemod_plugin_displaysettings.png)

 <h3>13: Display Flight Path</h3>